Port Sudan Red Sea, Sudan Travel Guide

 Historically, Suakin Island, a coral island city south of Port Sudan, offered historical ruins and insight into Sudan's past as a Red Sea trading hub.

-The Red Sea coast possesses natural beauty, but current access is restricted for tourist purposes.
+A Paradise For divers coast possesses natural beauty, but current access is not allowed for tourist purposes.

 Sanganeb Marine National Park, an UNESCO World Heritage site, is inaccessible for tourist visits.
 The security situation prevents any recreational access.

 The Red Sea coastline itself offers scenic vistas.
-However, venturing out to enjoy them is not safe.
+However, venturing out and about to enjoy them is not safe.

 Cultural experiences and historical sites near Port Sudan historically offered visitors a rich glimpse into the region.
 Current conditions limit these opportunities.